 For your business to sell, market, and grow uninhibited, you need to understand your specific requirements and ensure they are prioritized in the built-in features of an ecommerce solution.
 A full-fledged ecommerce platform is the answer to this threat of “app soup” and all the issues that come with it.
-It has extensive native functionality but also offers a tight network of plugins that give you more functionality, efficiency, and agility without bogging down your site.
-With a true ecommerce platform, you use plugins to enhance your site rather than to make up for its missing features.
+It has extensive native functionality but also offers a tight network of integrations that give you more functionality, efficiency, and agility without bogging down your site.
+With a true ecommerce platform, you use integrations to enhance your site rather than to make up for its missing features.

 When choosing an ecommerce solution, you’ll want to select a provider that offers exceptional total cost of ownership—one that balances of features and long-term value.
 Download our guide on whether shopping cart software or an ecommerce platform is the better choice for your business.